 Visit the website of the Conquer Cancer Foundation to find out how to help support research for every cancer type.
 Please note this link takes you to a separate ASCO website.

-The next section in this guide is Coping with Side Effects, and it offers some guidance in how to cope with the physical, emotional, and social changes that a carcinoid tumor and its treatment can bring.
-Or, use the menu on the side of your screen to choose another section to continue reading this guide.
+The next section in this guide is Coping with Treatment.
+It offers some guidance in how to cope with the physical, emotional, and social changes that a carcinoid tumor and its treatment can bring.
+Or, use the menu to choose another section to continue reading this guide.